-MicroSave is committed to ensuring that there is no discrimination in the recruitment, retention, training and development of staff on the basis of age, disability, gender including transgender, HIV/AIDS status, marital status including civil partnerships, pregnancy and maternity, political opinion, race/ethnicity, religion and belief, sexual orientation, socio-economic background, spent convictions, trade union activity or membership, work pattern, on the basis of having or not having defendants or on any other grounds which are irrelevant.
+MSC is committed to ensuring that there is no discrimination in the recruitment, retention, training, and development of staff on the basis of age, disability, gender including transgender, HIV/AIDS status, or marital status including civil partnerships.
+We ensure no discrimination with regard to pregnancy and maternity, political opinion, race/ethnicity, religion and belief, sexual orientation, socio-economic background, spent convictions, trade union activity or membership, work pattern, on the basis of having or not having defendants or on any other grounds that are irrelevant.